By using this site, you agree to the Privacy Policy and Terms of Use.

 • Why do all these systems fail together?

 New research reveals that sleep restriction doesn’t just impact one aspect of health—it triggers simultaneous damage across multiple body systems within a single week.
-When healthy adults are restricted to 4-6 hours of sleep nightly, seven critical physiological systems deteriorate in concert, according to findings published across leading medical journals.
+When healthy adults are restricted to 4-6 hours of sleep nightly, seven critical physiological systems deteriorate in concert, according to controlled restriction studies published across leading medical journals from 1999-2024.

 51%